-C# Array vs List: A List<T> is a generic collection that can resize automatically as elements are added and removed, whereas an array is a fixed-size sequential collection of the same type of elements.
+C# Array vs List: A List<T> is a generic collection that can resize automatically when you add or remove elements, whereas an array is a fixed-size sequential collection that can hold elements of the same type.

 Array